opf/openproject/docs/glossary/README.md

 ![A wiki module in OpenProject](glossary-openproject-wiki.png)

-### Work and Remaining Work
+### Work, Remaining Work and % Complete

-In OpenProject, 'Work' refers to a work package attribute indicating the estimated hours needed to complete a task.
-You can edit the value for work manually, as well as the value for the work package attribute '**Remaining work**'.
+In OpenProject, '**Work**' refers to a work package attribute indicating the estimated hours needed to complete a task.
+'**Remaining work**' is a work package attribute that shows how much work is left to finish the work package.
+It is automatically calculated if you work with status-based progress reporting.
+And '**% Complete**'shows an automatically calculated work package attribute that shows in percentage how much work is already completed.
+All three attributes are important for [progress reporting with OpenProject](../blog/changes-progress-work-estimates/).

 To make it easier for project managers to work with work package hierarchies, OpenProject also displays a value (in blue) for the total amount of work in the Work field for parent work packages – next to the value for the dedicated work package.
 This **total work value** is the sum of the work value of the parent work package and all the work values of its children.
 The same principle applies to the work package attribute Remaining Work.
 [Read in our user guide about how to configure a work package](../user-guide/work-packages/work-package-table-configuration/)

 ### Workflow